 With businesses struggling to find and keep technical talent, companies cannot afford to leave any stone unturned.
 And yet they have been slow to diversify the talent pools they tap to recruit technical professionals.

 While the state of talent diversity is a problem across most companies, the issue is particularly bleak when it comes to tech talent.
-In 2021, for example, there were 14 percent fewer women in entry-level engineering or product positions and 15 percent fewer in first-level manager positions than in other nontechnical roles.
+In 2021, for example, there were 14 percent fewer women in entry-level engineering or product positions and 15 percent fewer in first-level manager positions than in other nontechnical roles.1 Similarly, our research shows that Black workers, who represent a 13 percent share of the labor force, represent only 4.5 percent of software developers.2

 The reasons for this shortfall are often both complex and surprisingly simple.
 Poorly worded job descriptions and a lack of familiarity with interview techniques, for example, have a big impact.
 More familiar but still intractable problems related to management practices, such as accountability and goal specificity, also have a debilitating effect on even the most well-intentioned efforts.